Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Dolphins stats and trends

-- The Dolphins covered the spread in their only game when favored by 3.5 points or more.
+- The Dolphins have been favored by 3.5 points or more once this season and covered the spread.

-- Miami has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Miami's games this year have gone over the point total four times in 10 opportunities (40%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jets.